elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 ```

 Before we run our migration, let's take a look at the schema files for players
 and games.
-And we'll manually create a new schema for our gameplays.
+And we'll also create a new schema for our gameplays.

 ## Updating the Schemas